xtoazt/wg2/DEPLOYMENT.md

 - All endpoints maintain the same response formats as before
 - Database connections and caching remain unchanged
 - Rate limiting and validation logic is preserved
-- **Authentication System Updated**: Google OAuth removed, replaced with username/password authentication
+- **Authentication System Simplified**: Removed Google OAuth and CrazyGames, using pure MongoDB username/password authentication
+- **External Integrations Removed**: Removed Discord, YouTube, and other external platform integrations
 - **UI Redesigned**: Minimal monochromatic design with clean, modern interface
 - **Rebranded**: Now called "WG2" with credit to Rohan